 The total payroll shown on the statistical tables is the amount that is used for determining benefits, and includes 400 hours of overtime and other adjustments.
-For purposes of determining the contribution rates, the dollar costs were divided by the total pay used for contributions, as required.
-Table 1 shows the pay that is used to determine contribution rates.
-Effective July 1, 2012, same definition of payroll (total payroll including 400 hours of overtime and other adjustments) will be used for both determining benefits and contributions.
+Effective July 1, 2013, same definition of payroll (total payroll including 400 hours of overtime and other adjustments) was used for both determining benefits and contributions.